EuroIntervention 2021;17:81-87. DOI: 10.4244/EIJ-D-20-00305

-Data from all patients with intraprocedural RCA deformation during Cardioband implantation were collected from four centers between October 2018 and January 2020.
+Methods: Data from all patients with intraprocedural RCA deformation during Cardioband implantation were collected from four centres between October 2018 and January 2020.
 Control angiographies were performed in all of these patients before discharge.

-RCA deformation occurred in 14 out of 51 patients.
-Follow up coronary angiography showed a complete resolution of deformation in all cases while patients remained clinically asymptomatic and had an uneventful postinterventional course.
+Results: RCA deformation occurred in 14 out of 51 patients.
+Follow-up coronary angiography showed a complete resolution of deformation in all cases while patients remained clinically asymptomatic and had an uneventful post-interventional course.
 Intraprocedural coronary stent implantation was performed in two of the earlier cases according to the personal assessment of the implanters.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com